davidgabrielyan/Cutlify-API/README.md

 # Cutlify - link shortener
 ## Basic link shortener API for use anywhere!

+## ✨The application is currently live✨

+##### version 0.1.0 is currently live! you can use it via this link 👉 https://cutlify.herokuapp.com

 ###### created by David Gabrielyan

 ## Running